Princess Leia's slave costume entices at 'Star Wars' auction

-LOS ANGELES While most "Star Wars" fans are clamoring to get their hands on the newest franchise droid BB-8, deep-pocketed collectors will have a chance to buy original movie memorabilia such as Princess Leia's iconic slave costume in an upcoming auction.
+LOS ANGELES, Sept 16 While most "Star Wars" fans are clamoring to get their hands on the newest franchise droid BB-8, deep-pocketed collectors will have a chance to buy original movie memorabilia such as Princess Leia's iconic slave costume in an upcoming auction.

 More than 50 lots of "Star Wars" props and items owned by those involved with the production of the films will be offered up for sale on Oct.
 1 at Profiles in History, the auction house said Wednesday.